 Some aviation authorities require blood tests (eg lipid profile, fasting blood glucose, haemoglobin), cardiovascular risk assessment, stress ECG – we perform all of these in-house.

 Note 1: Initial EU (EASA) Class 1 medical examinations are carried out on Wednesdays and Thursdays.
-The charge for an Initial Class 1 medical is £490 + VAT (Total including VAT £588.00), payable on the day of the medical by credit/debit card, cheque or cash.
-CANCELLATION POLICY: We appreciate a call to cancel an appointment if necessary for any reason, no cancellation fee is payable.
+The charge for an Initial Class 1 medical is £495.00 + VAT (Total including VAT £594.00).
+Booking is online or by telephone, a deposit of £200.00 + VAT (Total £240.00 including VAT) is payable by Paypal (if booking online) or by credit/debit card (if booking by telephone) at the time of booking.
+The balance of £295.00 + VAT (total including VAT £354.00) is payable on the day of the medical by credit/debit card, cheque or cash.

-Note 2: Applicants wishing to obtain a UK CAA EU (EASA) Licence, who hold, or have held, a JAA or EU (EASA) medical certificate or licence issued by an aviation authority other than the UK CAA, must change their “State of Licence Issue” to the UK.
+Note 2: Applicants wishing to obtain a UK CAA EU (EASA) Licence, who hold, or have held, a JAA or EU (EASA) medical certificate or licence where the licensing authority is an aviation authority other than the UK CAA, or the state of issue is a state other than the UK, must change their “State of Licence Issue” to the UK.
 Please see the CAA webpage for full details: How to obtain a UK EASA Licence if you hold a non-UK medical certificate/licence – Changing “State of Licence Issue (SOLI)” PLEASE NOTE that this is UK CAA POLICY, based on EASA Implementing Rules and Acceptable Means of Compliance; as a UK Aeromedical Centre we will apply this policy STRICTLY.
 It requires reports and data to be transmitted from the non-UK authority to the UK CAA.
 If, for any reason, the non-UK authority does not or will not transmit the required reports and data, a UK CAA EU(EASA) medical certificate will NOT be issued.
 This reality cannot be changed by telephoning us – we sympathise with the plight of those affected, but the policy exists for good reason, we will not collude in attempts to circumvent it.
 If anyone calls for advice we can only advise them to read this page and the links very carefully.
 So if you disagree please do not call us to say so!

-Note 2(a): EXTREMELY IMPORTANT NOTE for applicants who have a CURRENT or EXPIRED JAA Class 2 or EU (EASA) Class 2 medical certificate issued by an aviation authority OTHER THAN the UK CAA, or by an AME acting on behalf of an aviation authority other than the UK CAA: It is ESSENTIAL to change your “State of Licence Issue” to the UK, BEFORE attending for an Initial EU (EASA) Class 1 medical, otherwise we will be UNABLE TO CARRY OUT YOUR INITIAL CLASS 1 MEDICAL.
-This applies even in the case of an applicant who has no flying experience and did not even apply for a PPL, and in the case of an applicant who applied for a a non-UK JAA Class 2 or EU(EASA) Class 2 but was denied certification or had his application deferred or referred.
+Note 2(a): EXTREMELY IMPORTANT NOTE for applicants who have a CURRENT or EXPIRED JAA Class 2, or EU (EASA) Class 2 or LAPL medical certificate issued by an aviation authority OTHER THAN the UK CAA, or by an AME acting on behalf of an aviation authority other than the UK CAA: It is ESSENTIAL to change your “State of Licence Issue” to the UK, BEFORE attending for an Initial EU (EASA) Class 1 medical, otherwise we will be UNABLE TO CARRY OUT YOUR INITIAL CLASS 1 MEDICAL.
+This applies even in the case of an applicant who has no flying experience and did not even apply for a PPL or LAPL, and in the case of an applicant who applied for a a non-UK JAA Class 2, or EU(EASA) Class 2 or LAPL but was denied certification or had his application deferred or referred.

 Note 2(b): VERY IMPORTANT NOTE for applicants who have an EXPIRED JAA Class 1 or EU (EASA) Class 1 medical certificate issued by an aviation authority OTHER THAN the UK CAA, or by an AME acting on behalf of an aviation authority other than the UK CAA: It is NOT NECESSARY to attend an Aeromedical Centre in the UK.
 We will be UNABLE to issue a UK CAA EU (EASA) medical certificate; whilst we are able to carry out a non-UK renewal medical in this situation, and would post the medical examination records to the non-UK Authority Medical Section, it is still necessary to change the State of Licence Issue to the UK.
 We therefore recommend a renewal medical in the non-UK State of Licence Issue, and then start the SOLI change process.
 Should an applicant in this situation find it more convenient to attend our Aeromedical Centre, for example they live in the UK, we will of course be pleased to carry out the renewal medical.